eduvpn/documentation/SERVER_DISCOVERY.md

 3. Show a list of all organizations from the `organization_list.json` and allow the user to browse and search based on `display_name` and `keyword_list`;
-4. Determine the server info URL from the `server_info` key associated with the user's choice from `organization_list.json`.
+4. Determine the server list URL from the `server_list` key associated with the user's choice from `organization_list.json`.
 Store it in the app.
   * Add all (new) servers that are found in the server info URL document to the list of (pre)configured VPN servers in the application, if they are not